opentracing-contrib/java-specialagent/opentracing-specialagent-util/src/main/java/io/opentracing/contrib/specialagent/adaption/README.md

-The customizable tracer allows you to change the spans created by agent rules without having to modify the source code.
+The <ins>Adaptive Tracer</ins> allows you to change the spans created by <ins>Instrumentation Plugins</ins> without having to modify the source code.

 All features are explained using the following use cases.
 These features can also be combined - even if this is not mentioned explicitly.